 Anesthesia and Pain Management

-Anesthesia is most clients number one concern and most common reason for resisting having dental procedures done on their pets.
-At The Pet Dentist, we recognize this is a legitimate concern for pet owners and try to make every attempt to make anesthesia as safe as possible.
+Anesthesia is oftentimes the top concern for pet owners, and may be the most common reason for resisting having dental procedures performed on their pets.
+At The Pet Dentist, we recognize this is a legitimate concern for pet owners and we make every attempt to make anesthesia as safe as possible.
 The number one reason most people avoid their own dentist is for fear of pain.
 This is also top priority at our practice as we recognize there can be significant discomfort with dental treatments, but there doesn’t have to be.

 anesthesia_1

 Anesthetic monitoring is also an important component to any anesthesia.
-All patients undergoing anesthesia have an IV Catheter placed and are administered intravenous fluids unless precluded by medical conditions.
-Patients are typically monitored by a combination of a respiratory monitor, heart rate monitor, blood oxygen level, and EKG.
+All patients undergoing anesthesia will have an IV catheter and are administered intravenous fluids unless precluded by other medical conditions.
+Patients are typically monitored by a combination of a respiratory monitor, heart rate monitor, blood oxygen level, blood pressure, and EKG.
 All patients are placed between two warm water circulating blankets to maintain core body temperature.
 Even with all these measures, one of the most important components to anesthetic monitoring is the doctor and technician.
-The doctors at The Pet Dentist and our nurses are constantly monitoring heart rate, pulse quality, respiratory rate, mucous membrane color, and overall anesthetic depth.
-While we cannot guarantee the outcome of any anesthesia, we take every anesthetic episode seriously and treat every patient with care by keeping them with us until they are recovered enough to walk to our recovery area on their own, recover in our ICU, or are discharged to their owner.
+The attending doctors and nurses are monitoring heart rate, pulse quality, respiratory rate, mucous membrane color, and overall anesthetic depth at all times during the procedure.
+While we cannot guarantee the outcome of any anesthesia event, we take every anesthetic episode seriously and treat every patient with care by keeping them with us until they are recovered enough to walk to our recovery area on their own or are discharged to their owner.

 'The Pet Dentist' - Location, Map, Directions.
 Offices serving greater Tampa Bay, Clearwater, St Petersburg, Brandon & Bradenton :